aa900031/tanstack-query-callbacks/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![bundle][bundle-src]][bundle-href]

-Use callbacks of query in the usual way, as before
+Use callbacks of query in the usual way, as before.

+The tanstack/query has removed `onSuccess`, `onError` and `onSettled` from useQuery in v5.
+You can find more information in the [RFC](https://github.com/TanStack/query/discussions/5279).

 ## Instanll